Tophetei/Scripts/README.md

 # Linux-Scripts
-This is a repo containing all my Linux scripts
+This is a repo containing all my scripts